bioidiap/bob.extension/doc/documenting.rst

 .. note::

-   If you are at Idiap, you should start by doing the following:
+   You should start by doing the following:

    .. code-block:: sh